varabyte/kotter/README.md

 #### Cross-platform emoji support

-Kotter provides an extension artifact, `com.varabyte.kotterx:twemoji`, which provides rendering support for emoji characters using SVGs provided by the [Twemoji (Twitter Emoji)](https://github.com/twitter/twemoji) project.
+Our team produces the `com.varabyte.kotterx:twemoji` artifact, a dependency which provides rendering support for emoji characters using SVGs provided by the [Twemoji (Twitter Emoji)](https://github.com/twitter/twemoji) project.

+> [!IMPORTANT]
+> Above, we mentioned that the virtual terminal is a JVM-only concept.
+As such, this dependency is only provided for the
+> JVM target.

-The benefit is a consistent look and feel whether you are using Mac, Windows, or Linux.
-It also seems to provide more complete emoji support than the system fonts do.
+The benefit of using an emoji library instead of system fonts is a consistent look and feel whether you are using Mac, Windows, or Linux.
+It also seems to provide more complete emoji support than the fonts do.

-Above we mentioned that the virtual terminal is a JVM-only concept.
-As such, this extension library is only provided for the JVM target.

 All you have to do is add a dependency on the Kotterx `twemoji` coordinate in you're build script, and it will automatically be picked up by the virtual terminal if it opens up.